Nicholas Reece: Personal life

-Reece was born in London in 1974.

-Reece is a supporter of the Carlton Football Club, resides in Carlton, is married to Felicity and has three daughters.
-His wife is Greek.
+Reece and his wife Felicity have three daughters.
+He lives in Carlton and is a supporter of the Carlton Football Club.
+Reece was a founding director for the street newspaper The Big Issue, a role he served in for 10 years.

-In 2004, he was one of the original 'mo-bros' who got together to raise funds for the Movember Foundation.
+In 2004, he was one of the original "mo-bros" who raised funds for the Movember Foundation.
 Since then, Movember has raised almost $1 billion for prostate cancer, testicular cancer and men's mental health.
 Reece has served as a Non-Executive Director on the Movember Foundation Board of Directors since the establishment of the Board in 2007.

-Reece was a founding director for the street newspaper The Big Issue, a role he served in for 10 years.